 What is required?

-Those who receive the grant will meet regularly during the following spring semester.
-During that spring and summer, awardees will work to develop active learning course materials that will be implemented the following fall semester.
+Those who receive the grant will meet regularly to develop and implement active learning course materials.
 As needed, flexibility will be granted to those applicants who wish to modify a course which is only taught each spring semester.

-Upon completion of the active learning integrated course, each TIG recipient will submit the materials they used/designed to the SHSU Active Learning Library.
-This submission will include all information needed for other faculty members to integrate the course materials into their classroom.
+Upon completion of the TIGs project, grant recipients will submit any materials they used/designed to the SHSU Active Learning Library.
+This submission will include all information needed for other faculty members to integrate the course materials into their classrooms.

-In addition, TIG recipients will be asked to share their active learning experiences with SHSU faculty at the PACE Center Teaching and Learning Conference, the STEM Center annual symposium, or a similar public campus event.
+In addition, TIG recipients will be asked to share their project experiences and results with other SHSU faculty.
+For example, at the PACE Teaching and Learning Conference or a similar public campus event.
 TIG recipients will also submit the results of their teaching integration to the QEP assessment team.
 Recipients are encouraged to publish the findings in appropriate journals or other scholarship of teaching and learning venues.

 How can you apply?